-Swimming in one of the ponds on Hampstead Heath is one of the most special things London has to offer on a hot summer’s day, but is something few Londoners have actually done.
+Wild swimming in the ponds on Hampstead Heath is one of the most special things London has to offer on a hot summer’s day, Despite it being free, and strangely glamorous, it's something few Londoners have actually done.

-There are three swimming ponds in total - men’s, women’s and mixed - as well as a host of other ponds for dog swimming and sailing model boats amongst other things.
+There are three swimming ponds in total - one for men, one for women and one mixed.
+In addition to the swimming ponds there are a host of other ponds too, for dog swimming, sailing model boats and other assorted activities.
 The ponds were created in the 19th century from the River Fleet for use as reservoirs to provide water to London’s rapidly expanding population.
-Because the river runs through the swimming ponds, they are perfectly clean and safe to swim in and although you may emerge smelling slightly of pond water (not an entirely unpleasant smell), it’s still far better than the smell of chlorine and your skin will thank you for the lack of harsh chemicals.
-The ponds are crazy busy on a hot day at the weekend but in the week it’s a different story - just you and a handful of other bathers enjoying the sunshine and water.
+Because the river runs through the swimming ponds, they are perfectly clean and safe to swim in.

-Because the pond is, as far as you are concerned, bottomless and because you are not allowed to venture to the sides, you just have to keep swimming, pausing for breaks by clinging on to the buoys if you need to.
-It’s a sociable activity, go with a friend and chit-chat your way through the lengths.
-After about half an hour you will want to get out as you will start to feel quite cold and then it’s time for a hot shower and to dry-off by the sun in the secluded women-only meadow next door.
+Swimming here is a sociable activity, go with a friend and chit-chat your way through the lengths.
+After about twenty minutes you will start to feel a little chilly and want to get out and so it’s time for a hot shower and to dry-off under the sun in the secluded women-only meadow next door.